zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 so that the binding of the sales totals passes back through to the view. **kendo.bind($("#home-view"), data.items[0]); makes use of standard jQuery syntax and performs the binding.

-## Displaying Top Singles and Albums List Views
+## Display Top Singles and Albums List Views
 These lists are created via a combination of HTML markup, templating, and MVVM binding, with the data provided by a remote DataSource.
 Starting with the markup:

 	<div class="top-singles-list">